argoproj-labs/training-material/argo-workflows/install-using-helm/install.md

 We will be using the community maintained argoproj Helm Charts.
-More information can be found here: https://argoproj.github.io/argo-helm/
+More information can be [found on GitHub](https://argoproj.github.io/argo-helm/).

 Argo is normally installed into a namespace named `argo` so we will create that as part of our deployment.